-Per IRS Publication 936 Home Mortgage Interest Deduction, starting on page 5:
+Per IRS Publication 936 Home Mortgage Interest Deduction, starting page 6:

 The term “points” is used to describe certain charges paid, or treated as paid, by a borrower to obtain a home mortgage.
 Points may also be called loan origination fees, maximum loan charges, loan discount, or discount points.

 A borrower is treated as paying any points that a home seller pays for the borrower's mortgage.
 See Points paid by the seller, later.